 ODM (Original Design Manufacturer)

 In comparison to OEM, ODM manufacturers first design a product according to an importer’s idea, then assemble it.
-It means that following your demands, they’ll adjust a project or a design of your item.
+It means that following your demands, they’ll adjust a project or design of your item.
 In such a case, your company’s logo will also be put on a product.
 Moreover, you have many possibilities to customize the goods so that they meet your requirements.
 Below you can see that the manufacturer described the available level of customization in detail.

 OBM (Original Brand Manufacturer)

-OBM means manufacturers responsible for the whole production chain, starting from a project, through assembling, to marketing.
+OBM means manufacturers responsible for the whole production chain, starting from a project through assembling to marketing.
 They’re the rightful owners of the brand and the manufactured items.
 One of the Chinese OBM companies is Huawei.

 Building your own brand

-Currently, there is enormous competition on the market for the interest of consumers.
+Currently, there is enormous competition in the market for the interest of consumers.
 Therefore, it’s worth thinking through how to distinguish yourself from your opposition and attract attention to your goods.
 It’s one of the biggest challenges that most entrepreneurs must face.
 Importers of articles from China have access to a wide variety of products from different industries and great customization possibilities according to their own needs.
 Such services create a potential for new, creative projects and patterns.

-If we find an interesting product, it’s worth having your company’s logo affixed on it.
+If we find an interesting product, it’s worth having your company’s logo affixed to it.
 This way, you become the item’s manufacturer.
 It means that if the goods you sell will be of high quality, your company will benefit from it.
 Simultaneously, if you don’t verify your supplier and your articles’ quality turns out to be unsatisfying, your brand will suffer.
 Thus, you should never forget to verify your business partner and organize a quality control of goods.
 This way, you’ll ensure that the products meet our requirements and fulfill the consumers’ demands.